faculdade-libano/fl-environments-action/README.md

 limitations under the License.
 -->

-# Instituto Libano :package: `fl-environments-action`
+# Faculdade Líbano :package: `fl-environments-action`

 This action deserialize a dynamic file structure contained in a repository, compresses it and generates a secret.